ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - Title or label for the intended audience of the external OpenID 2.0 service
    * - PEERS_PERMIT
      - "distinguished_name:.*"
-     - A regex-filter to define which users can act as Peers in external user approval
+     - A regex-filter to define which users can act as Peers in external user approval.
+Applied to user database entries.
    * - VGRID_CREATORS
      - "distinguished_name:.*"
-     - A regex-filter to define which users can create VGrids / Workgroups / Projects
+     - A regex-filter to define which users can create VGrids / Workgroups / Projects.
+Applied to user database entries.
    * - VGRID_MANAGERS
      - "distinguished_name:.*"
-     - A regex-filter to define which users can manage existing VGrids / Workgroups / Projects when assigned ownership
+     - A regex-filter to define which users can manage existing VGrids / Workgroups / Projects when assigned ownership.
+Applied to user database entries.
    * - EMULATE_FLAVOR
      - migrid
      - Which web design and site to use as a basis when generating the instance web pages